 A recent study released by the National Institutes of Health found a possible link between hair dye and breast cancer.
 Researchers found that African American women who use permanent, chemical hair dye used every five to eight weeks increase their risk of breast cancer by 60 percent, while white women’s risk increases by eight percent.
 Overall, the study found that women using hair dye in the year before the study were nine percent more likely to develop breast cancer than those who did not.

 Chemical hair straighteners may also increase a woman’s risk of breast cancer and are more commonly used by African American women.
 Researchers found these products could increase their risk by 30 percent.
 Our experienced Ohio attorneys will evaluate the connection between hair dyes and your breast cancer to assess liability.

 Hair Dye as a Defective Product

-A products liability lawsuit involves suing the manufacturers of a dangerous product.
+A products liability lawsuit involves suing the manufacturers of a dangerous product that causes serious side effects.
 To file a lawsuit against a hair dye company, you and one of our dedicated attorneys would need to prove the use of the hair product directly relates to your breast cancer diagnosis.
 The lawsuit would also involve the companies that designed, distributed, and sold the hair dye or chemical straightener.
 These cases can be complex and require the testimony of experts to prove your case.